-When I worked with teenagers I spent each summer at camps.
+When I worked with teenagers, I spent each summer at camps.
 It was one of my favorite parts of the job.
 One year, my job at camp was to help the cabin leaders with any problems they had.
-In one cabin some of our staff found drugs.
+In one cabin, some of our staff found drugs.
 The kid who brought the drugs quickly admitted it to me, and I informed him that we would need to call his parents.
 He begged me not to tell because he felt as though he had pushed his dad to the end of his rope.
 As a member of the staff, and as a dad myself, I felt an obligation to let his dad know what was going on.
-When we finally did call home, his dad was sad, but loving and supportive.
+When we finally did call home, his dad was sad but loving and supportive.
 I felt for both of them.

-Later I began to wonder what had happened.
+Later, I began to wonder what had happened.
 He seemed like a nice kid.
 I looked into his eyes and saw my own son.
-Since then I have observed kids just like him and studied the possible factors that have led them to start making destructive decisions.
-If you are starting to see your child consistently behaving badly these could be the reasons.
-Here are 7 things that lead kids down the wrong road.
+Since then, I have observed kids just like him and studied the possible factors that have led them to start making destructive decisions.
+If you are starting to see your child consistently behaving badly, these could be the reasons.
+Here are 7 things that lead kids down the wrong road.Nothing makes kids feel more lost and alone than when they don’t feel unconditionally loved by their parents.

-1. They Feel Unloved By Their Parents
+1. Feeling Unloved by Their Parents

-Nothing makes a kid feel more lost and alone than when they don’t feel unconditionally loved by their parents.Nothing makes a kid feel more lost and alone than when they don’t feel unconditionally loved by their parents.
-It leaves a deep pain that they have to do something to relieve.
-They may do it by numbing it with drugs and alcohol or acting out in aggression.
-Either way, those emotions are loud and without some kind of healing the pain will continue to throb.
+Nothing makes kids feel more lost and alone than when they don’t feel unconditionally loved by their parents.
+It leaves a deep pain that they want to relieve.
+They may numb it with drugs and alcohol or act out in aggression.
+Either way, those emotions are loud, and without some kind of healing, the pain will continue to throb.

-2. They Don’t Receive Positive Attention
+2. Not Receiving Positive Attention

 3. Feeling Like They Don’t Fit In

 We are all shaped by the people we surround ourselves with.
 This is especially true for children because the part of the brain that enables them to think through cause and effect hasn’t developed.
-If they continue to hang out with bad influences, they will eventually start doing what they are seeing.
+If they continue to hang out with a bad influence, they will eventually start doing what they are seeing.

-5. Their Parents Model Bad Behavior
+5. Having Parents Who Model Bad Behavior

 6. Inconsistent or Overly Strict Parenting